external-mirrors/chromiumos-third_party-kernel/Documentation/userspace-api/isp.rst

 | buffer      | struct isp_query_dmabuf     | struct isp_query_dmabuf_entry    |
 +-------------+-----------------------------+----------------------------------+

-The result of a query command is written in a buffer attached to the query.
+The result of a query command is stored in an output buffer attached to the query.
+The output buffer must be allocated in the user space.
 If the command contains more than one queries, the outputs are written in the same order as the queries.
 Each output entry is of a type that is specific to the matched object type.
-The number of result entries per query is also returned together.
-The user can use this information to parse the output buffer from the top.
+The number of result entries per query is returned in each query data structure, so the user can use this information to parse the output buffer from the top.

 If the size of the buffer happens to be insufficient to hold all the